 - Adhesive-Backed Vinyl

-Instructions for Making a Personalized Mailbox
+Instructions for Making a Mini Mailbox from the Dollar Store:

 Knowing I wanted to keep the flags red, I started by covering them with painter’s tape.